severdia/shakespeare-obsidian/scripts_source/markdown/Pericles/Act 4, Scene 5.md

 *Enter two Gentlemen of Myteline.*

 **1. GENT.
 MYT.**
-==1== Did you ever hear the like?
+==1==Did you ever hear the like?

 **2. GENT.
 MYT.**
-==2== No, nor never shall do in such a place as this, she being once gone.
+==2==No, nor never shall do in such a place as this, she being once gone.

 **1. GENT.
 MYT.**
-==3== But to have divinity preach’d there!
+==3==But to have divinity preach’d there!
 Did you ever dream of such a thing?

 **2. GENT.
 MYT.**
-==4== No, no. Come, I am for no more bawdy-houses.
+==4==No, no. Come, I am for no more bawdy-houses.
 Shall ’s go hear the vestals sing?

 **1. GENT.
 MYT.**
-==5== I’ll do any thing now that is virtuous, but I am out of the road of rutting forever.
+==5==I’ll do any thing now that is virtuous, but I am out of the road of rutting forever.

 *Exeunt.*